 A/B testing, also known as split testing, is a method of comparing two versions of a web page, email, or other digital asset to determine which one performs better.

 In an A/B test, a random subset of users is presented with one version of the asset (version A), while another random subset is presented with a slightly different version (version B).
-The performance of each version is then measured and compared to determine which version is more effective in achieving a desired outcome, such as increased clicks, conversions, or engagement.
+The performance of each version is then measured and compared to determine which version is more effective in achieving a desired outcome, such as increased clicks, conversion rate, or engagement.

 How does AB Testing Work?